 Our California Civil Rights Lawyers Can Help.

-If you or loved one has been abused by police and you are looking to hire an attorney for representation for a Section 1983 lawsuit, we invite you to contact us at Shouse Law Group.
+If you or a loved one has been abused by police and you are looking to hire an attorney for representation for a Section 1983 lawsuit, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 In Nevada?
 Learn more in our article on Section 1983 lawsuits in Nevada.